blockspacer/grpc_test/README.md

   --insecure-registry='127.0.0.1' \
   --insecure-registry "192.168.39.0/24"
 # OPTIONAL: open dashboard
-minikube addons enable dashboard && kubectl get pods --all-namespaces | grep dashboard && sleep 15 && minikube dashboard
+minikube addons enable dashboard && kubectl get pods --all-namespaces | grep dashboard && sleep 15 && minikube dashboard --url
 # see http://rastko.tech/kubernetes/2019/01/01/minikube-on-mac.html
 minikube addons enable ingress
 # It will take few mins for the registry to be enabled, you can watch the status using kubectl get pods -n kube-system -w | grep registry